quanterall/HaskellMaterials/basics/extras/testing.md

    `testing-sandbox-test` component for running tests.
 Make sure that it has a `Spec.hs` file in it that will allow you to create files that end in `Spec.hs` and have them run automatically when you run `stack test --fast` in the project directory.

+2. Create a failing test in a file called `test/LibrarySpec.hs` that will always fail.
+Run `stack test --fast` and see what happens.

+3. Run `stack test --fast --file-watch` and modify your test to pass.
+What happens?

 ## Property testing